Nastel/tnt4j-streams-syslogd/README.md

 Release assemblies are built to `../build/tnt4j-streams-syslogd` directory.

 **NOTE:** sometimes maven fails to correctly handle dependencies.
-If dependency configuration looks fine, but maven still complains about missing dependencies try to delete local maven repository by hand: i.e. on MS Windows delete contents of `c:\Users\[username]\.m2\repository` directory.
+If dependency configuration looks fine, but maven still complains about missing dependencies try to delete local maven repository by hand: e.g., on MS Windows delete contents of `c:\Users\[username]\.m2\repository` directory.

 So resuming build process quick "how to build" steps would be like this: